KnowEnG/KN_Mapper/README.md

 `Dockstore.cwl` which is used by the [Dockstore](https://www.dockstore.org) to register this container and describe how to call kn_mapper for the community.

+The input to this command is a file of gene ids or property ids, one per line.

+The output is a csv file with 6 columns in the current directory:
+ - The input id
+ - The mapped id
+ - Gene or Property
+ - The HGNC gene symbol
+ - The gene or property description
+ - The gene biotype (e.g. protein coding)

 ## Building Manually

 Normally you would let [Quay.io](http://quay.io) build this.
 But, if you need to build manually you would execute:

     docker build -t kn_mapper .